matrixneo99/docs/v2/host.md

 Test that it restarts with:
 ```/usr/local/bin/./awtrix.sh restart```

-If everything workingg, enable the service with the command
+If everything is working, enable the service with the command

 ```sudo systemctl enable awtrix```